yyewolf/golte/README.md

 # Golte - GSM/LTE to Discord Bridge

-Golte is a robust bridge application that connects a GSM/LTE modem to Discord, allowing you to send and receive SMS messages through Discord commands and webhooks.
+Golte is a robust bridge application that connects a GSM/LTE modem to Discord, allowing you to send and receive SMS messages through Discord commands and embeds.

 ## Features

-- 📱 **SMS Reception**: Automatically forwards incoming SMS messages to Discord via webhooks
+- 📱 **SMS Reception**: Automatically forwards incoming SMS messages to Discord via embeds
 - 🎯 **Discord Commands**: Send SMS messages using Discord slash commands
 - 🔧 **Robust Configuration**: YAML configuration files with environment variable support
 - 📊 **Structured Logging**: Configurable logging with JSON or text output